dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1947: The "war on terror" has harmed civil liberties.
+### T1947: "War on terror" erodes fundamental rights and freedoms.

 |Support|
 |---|